ibm-cloud-docs/Cloudant/tutorials/create_dedicated_hardware_plan.md

 # Creating and leveraging an {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan instance on {{site.data.keyword.cloud_notm}}

-This tutorial shows you how to create an {{site.data.keyword.cloudantfull}} Dedicated Hardware plan instance using the {{site.data.keyword.cloud}} dashboard, and shows you how to subsequently provision one or more Standard plan instances to run on it.
+This tutorial shows you how to create an {{site.data.keyword.cloudantfull}} Dedicated Hardware plan instance that uses the {{site.data.keyword.cloud}} dashboard, and shows you how to subsequently provision one or more Standard plan instances to run on it by using either the {{site.data.keyword.cloud_notm}} Catalog or the {{site.data.keyword.cloud_notm}} CLI.

 Creating an {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan instance results in the provisioning of an {{site.data.keyword.cloudant_short_notm}} environment on dedicated hardware for your sole use.
 A service